jo/sync-tank/distributed-migration-strategies/index.md

 >
 > Ben Nadel [on Twitter](https://twitter.com/BenNadel/status/918604059304779776)

 The first weeks have passed, marketing has done a great job and our app is quite popular, especially with young professional single parents in urban areas.
 Feature requests are coming in and a decision is made to enhance the product.
-So we face a new requirement:
+If we are lucky, we get away with some amendments to the schema we already have, but let's go step by step.

+#### Version One: Emphasis and Theming

+As a first new requirement, users would like to put special emphasis on some of their todos.

 ```cucumber
 As a web app user